tuanminh25/os/README.md

 For now, FAT12 in c has been working, the following step is how to test fat.c

 ## Installation

 1. Git clone

 ```
 git clone git@github.com:tuanminh25/os.git
 ```

-2. Build the program by running :
+2. Navigate to root folder of the project and build the program by running :

 ```
 make
 ```

-from the root folder of project.

 3. Run test for fat.c by runing: